FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 Lastly, we observe a slightly higher train performance and slightly lower validation and eval performances when using \textit{val} (right plot of Fig.~\ref{fig:exp_val}), which content comes mostly from a variety of small uploders.
-Under the assumption that not all training examples are equally informative (which is the basis for disciplines like instance selection \cite{liu2002issues}), this may occur because the content transferred to \textit{val} includes some highly informative or \textit{hard} examples.
-Yet, we propose this train/validation split as we deem it more methodologically correct than the others for systems’ benchmarking.
+Under the assumption that not all training examples are equally informative (which is the basis for disciplines like instance selection \cite{liu2002issues}), this may occur because the content transferred to \textit{val} includes some highly informative examples.
+Yet, we propose this train/validation split for systems’ benchmarking because we deem it more methodologically correct than the others given that data contamination is minimized.
 In summary, carefully splitting Freesound audio is important as it can have a non-negligible impact on learning and performance.
 Therefore, for reproducibility and fair comparability of results, system benchmarking should be done explicitly specifying the validation split that was used.